 72hrs in Athens

-Athens is the city that gave birth to democracy and shaped modern society as we know it (and enjoy it) today.
-It counts more than 3,400 years in recorded history and has been a centre of the arts, philosophy, athleticism, knowledge and science since forever.
+Athens is the city that gave birth to democracy and shaped modern society as we know it today.
+It counts more than 3,400 years in recorded history and has been at the centre of the arts, philosophy, athleticism, knowledge and science since almost forever.
 The Classical Athens of centuries ago was a powerful city-state and the cradle of Western civilisation where culture prospered and flourished.
-The heritage of this classical era is apparent all around in the Athens of today, waiting for the visitor to discover the ancient treasures in the plentiful monuments that adorn its streets.
-Apart from the sensation of raw awe inspired by the sheer volume of antiquity, Athens is also a contemporary city, indulging in wonderful weather mostly all year round that makes it an ideal destination, offering a plethora of experiences.
-Let’s have a look at what you should experience if you have 72 hours in the city Athens.
+The heritage of this classical era is apparent all around in the Athens of today, waiting for visitors to discover the ancient treasures in the multitud of monuments that adorn its streets.
+Apart from the sensation of genuine awe inspired by the sheer volume of antiquity, Athens is also a contemporary city, additionally indulging in splendid weather mostly all year round that makes it an ideal destination, offering a plethora of experiences.

-Following this guide, in 3 days you will have had a very good grasp of all the important sites.
-Now, what’s next you may wonder...
-Athens is the best starting point for a Greek island adventure, so if you are planning a trip to Greece, it is best that you also experience what Greece is renowned for, all on one go.
+Athens is the best starting point for a Greek island adventure, so if you are planning a trip to Greece, it is best that you also experience what Greece is renowned for, all in one go.